ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 #### Sizhe Chen, Division of Biomedical Science, Chinese University of Hong Kong, Shatin, NT, Hong Kong SAR (chen2422679942@163.com)
 #### Tian Liu, School of Bioengineering, Dalian University of Technology, Dalian 116024 (tianliu@dlut.edu.cn)
+#### Cangzhi Jia, School of Science, Dalian Maritime University (cangzhijia@dlmu.edu.cn)

+Please feel free to contact us if you have any suggestion.
+Thank you for your attention.